MicrosoftDocs/entra-docs/docs/identity/app-proxy/how-to-configure-custom-domain.md

 All certificate management is through the individual application pages.
 Go to the application's **Application proxy** page to access the **Certificate** field.

-You upload a certificate for an application and it's applied to **new** apps configured to use it.
-However, you need to upload the certificate again for existing apps in your tenant.
+If you upload a certificate then **new** apps will use it.
+As long as they are configured to use it.
+However, you need to upload the certificate again for apps that were already there when you uploaded it.

 When a certificate expires, you get a warning telling you to upload another certificate.
 If the certificate is revoked, your users may see a security warning when accessing the app.
 To update the certificate for an app, navigate to the **Application proxy** page for the app, select **Certificate**, and upload a new certificate.
 Old certificates that aren't being used by other apps are automatically deleted.